Amazrock Watercolor Pencils

 Visual Appeal – 3.5/5

 This product only comes in a 36-pack set so you will be a little limited on color selection on that merit alone.
-That being said, the colors that are available are spaced out nicely and you will get several different shade choices between the popular colors such as greens, blues, and reds.
+That being said, the available colors are spaced out nicely and you will get several different shade choices between the popular colors such as greens, blues, and reds.
 They did go a bit heavy on the pinks and purples, however (in our experience these colors are typically used the least).

 Usability and Durability – 4/5

 Overall, this wax core is above average hardness and resembles some of the oil cores we have tested in the past.
-This means that it is easy to form a sharp point for highly detailed areas but for those after creaminess, you may not be as impressed.
-Being a watercolor pencil, having a creamy application and blending ability dry really isn’t that important.
+This means that it is easy to form a sharp point for highly detailed areas but those after creaminess, you may not be as impressed.
+Being a watercolor pencil, having a creamy application and blending ability when dry isn’t that important.
 What is important is how well it performs with the application of water.
-As mentioned above, water really opens up the pencils and allows not only great color blending but also a fun experience.
+As mentioned above, water opens up the pencils and allows not only great color blending but also a fun experience.

 The pencil lead comes in at 3.4mm which we have found to be sort of the “sweet spot” for many pencils.
-It is small enough to allow for great control in high-detailed areas but still large enough to allow for broad color application in areas such as skies, fields, etc.
+It is small enough to allow for great control in high-detailed areas but still large enough to allow for broad color applications in areas such as skies, fields, etc.

 The build quality of these pencils is quite good considering their price point.
 The lead is consistent, is easily sharpened, and seems to keep a nice point even with above-average application pressure.
 You shouldn’t find yourself having to constantly resharpen these.